mariusschwab93/linux32bit/hw10/README.md

 I have added a PDF file where you can see the milestones of the project.

 I used one sensor.
 During recording, the temperature has not changed.
+There are no obvious findings.
+I ran the program for about 15 minutes.
 I've added images and the link to the data sheet.

 https://docs.google.com/spreadsheets/d/1iKjDevHe4dXBhBA3MGjkjRaQbXz19Y_RU5uzwrw4kqY/edit?usp=sharing